 - Submit a completed application to PTCAS by October 1, 2019.

-- To be considered complete, this application must include official transcripts from all colleges or universities attended and 3 letters of recommendation.
+- To be considered complete, this application must be verified by PTCAS, including official transcripts from all colleges or universities attended and 3 letters of recommendation.

-- Applicants are also required to submit official GRE scores and documentation for a minimum of 20 unpaid, observation hours to PTCAS.
+- Applicants are required to submit documentation for a minimum of 20 unpaid, observation hours to PTCAS.

 - Submit a completed Graduate School application by October 1, 2019.

-- For your graduate school application to be considered complete, you must apply online, pay the $60 application fee, and submit unofficial transcripts from all colleges or universities attended as well as unofficial GRE scores by the deadline.
+- For your graduate school application to be considered complete, you must apply online, pay the $60 application fee, and submit unofficial transcripts from all colleges or universities attended.

 - Complete the Qualtrics Survey by November 1, 2019.